taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <tr>
 <td><strong>1</strong></td>
 <td>
-Assemble the avionics system consisting of the Raspberry Pi Pico, BMP280 barometric pressure sensor, MPU-6050 accelerometer, microSD storage module, and battery power source.
+Orient the avionics system consisting of the Raspberry Pi Pico, BMP280 barometric pressure sensor, MPU-6050 accelerometer, microSD storage module, and battery power source in flight configuration in which the accelerometer's y-axis is aligned with the gravitational force.
 </td>
 <td>
-Hardware assembled and ready for operation.
+Hardware oriented and ready for operation.
 </td>
 </tr>

 <tr>
 <td><strong>2</strong></td>
 <td>
 Power on the avionics system and allow the firmware to initialize.
-Verify that all sensors are detected and that a telemetry file is created on the microSD card.
 </td>
 <td>
 Successful system initialization and data logging begins.